Looking for a relationship that is based on mutual understanding and respect?

 You may exhibit Selfless personality traits in many different areas of your life.

-Signs that you might be a selfless person include actively trying to help others by offering kind words or tangible assistance whenever possible.
+Signs that you might be a Selfless type include actively trying to help others by offering kind words or tangible assistance whenever possible.

 Avoiding competitive or antagonistic behaviors that could lead others to feel threatened or unsafe.